chetrambassit121/fearless_restful_api/README.md

 Developed by FEARLESS:<br>
-  RESTful API in which a client can do various CRUD operations on an Item Object
+&nbsp&nbsp&nbsp&nbspRESTful API in which a client can do various CRUD operations on an Item Object

 Languages and Frameworks Used:
 - Python,